gwendall/way.js/README.md

 ## Options ##

+Options can be passed via data attributes or JavaScript.
+For data attributes, append the option name to way-, as in way-data="".
-Set these options as "way-" HTML attributes on the elements that have to be binded.
+Set these options to the elements that have to be binded.

 **data** (String)